OFB Mobile App

 International economic activity

-According to Contract No. UZ-10-11 dated March 29, 2011, concluded between the PJSCB Orient Finans and Alliance Factors Service LLC (Moscow, Russia) on 04.04.2011, installation and configuration works SWIFT AllianceEntry.
-SWIFT CODE ORFBUZ22
+According to Contract No. UZ-10-11 dated March 29, 2011, concluded between PJSCB Orient Finans and Alliance Factors Service LLC (Moscow, Russia), installation and configuration of the SWIFT Alliance Entry system were completed on April 4, 2011.

 Full list of services rendered by Orient Finans PJSCB to legal entities (corporate clients) in foreign currency